neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 ### The HTML document

-> For this part of the session you can continue the demonstration in VS Code
+- [ ] Open VS Code and create an `index.html` file.

-Start with a short explanation of Emmet.
+- [ ] Start with a short explanation of Emmet:

-- [ ] `Emmet` is a tool, which is already integrated into VS Code.
+  - [ ] `Emmet` is a tool which is already integrated into VS Code.
 It autocompletes our code, which makes the workflow much faster.
   - [ ] By starting to type the name of the element and then clicking `tab`, Emmet does it's magic.

-> Then type `! tab` and walk the students through the document flow:
+- [ ] Type `! tab` and walk the students through the document flow:

 ```
 <!DOCTYPE html>